gramener/gramex/gramex/apps/guide/quickstart/README.md

 SuperStore is a fictional department store for whom we will build a data application with Gramex.
 This application will allow users to see the store's sales across segments at a glance.
-After finishing this tutorial, you will be able to:
+After finishing this tutorial, we will be able to:

-1. Read the source data from a REST API.
+1. Convert a Data File into a REST API.
-2. Preview the data in a minimal spreadsheet.
+2. Preview the data in an interactive table
 3. Create a chart showing sales and embed it in your application.
-4. Filter the data by values and dynamically redraw the chart.
-5. Deploy all of the above as a standalone web application.
+4. Deploy all of the above as a standalone web application.

 Here is what the data looks like: